Herbert, New Zealand

+Waianakarua

 Some five kilometres south of Herbert is the farming settlement of Waianakarua.
 The old stone bridge at Waianakarua is the oldest that is still used by the New Zealand State Highway network.
 This bridge was dismantled stone by stone in 2004, and rebuilt 2 metres wider.
 In 2005 it was reopened as part of the State Highway network again.
 Alongside this bridge is an early example of a flourmill (now meals and accommodation – The Mill House]) and 3 km upstream from the bridge is an historical site of another early flourmill, alongside the remains of a dam.

-Among Waianakarua's more well-known landmarks is "The Big Chicken", a topiary bird standing several metres tall, next to which is a Moeraki boulder "egg".
+Among Waianakarua's more well-known landmarks is "The Chook Tree", a topiary bird standing several metres tall, next to which is a hollow plaster "egg".
+The Hesperocyparis macrocarpa tree, which was sculpted by local farmers Norman and Evelyn Clarke following damage by a storm in 1978, was voted as the New Zealand Tree of the Year in 2025.

-The son of Burt Munro, portrayed by Anthony Hopkins in the film "The World's Fastest Indian, resides in Waianakarua and has Burt's (now famous) motorcycle among his possessions.
+The son of Burt Munro, portrayed by Anthony Hopkins in the film The World's Fastest Indian, resides in Waianakarua and has Burt's (now famous) motorcycle among his possessions.

 Pig hunting and sea and river fishing are some of the activities available in the Herbert and Waianakarua district.